Orthopestivirus: Genome

-Pestivirus viruses have a single strand of positive-sense RNA (i.e. RNA which can be directly translated into viral proteins) that is around 12.5 kilobases (kb) long (equal to the length of 12,500 nucleotides), but due to recombination events has been observed up to 16.5 kilobases in length.
+Orthopestivirus viruses have a single strand of positive-sense RNA (i.e. RNA which can be directly translated into viral proteins) that is around 12.5 kilobases (kb) long (equal to the length of 12,500 nucleotides), but due to recombination events has been observed up to 16.5 kilobases in length.
 Sometimes, virions (individual virus particles) contain sections of an animal's genome that have been duplicated, though this is not normally the case.
 Although lacking Poly-A tail at the 3' end of the genome, it contains stem-loop regions that might be involved in viral translation and replication.
 The genome contains RNA to encode both structural and nonstructural proteins.
 The molecular biology of pestiviruses shares many similarities and peculiarities with the human hepaciviruses.
 Genome organisation and translation strategy are highly similar for the members of both genera.
 For BVDV, frequently nonhomologous RNA recombination events lead to the appearance of genetically distinct viruses that are lethal to the host.

 Transmission and prevention

-Pestivirus A is widespread in Australia, mainly in cattle.
+Bovine viral diarrhea virus (BVDV) is widespread in Australia, mainly in cattle.
 Some adult cattle are immune to the disease, while others are lifelong carriers.
 If a foetus becomes infected within the first three to four months of gestation, then it will fail to develop antibodies towards the virus.
 In these cases, the animals often die before birth or shortly after.
 It is spread very easily among feedlot cattle as nasal secretions and close contact spread the disease, and animals with infected mucous membranes give off millions of particles of BVDV a day.

-Symptoms of Pestivirus infection include diarrhoea, respiratory problems, and bleeding disorders.
+Symptoms of Orthopestivirus infection include diarrhoea, respiratory problems, and bleeding disorders.

-Pestivirus A vaccines exist and the correct vaccine strain should be given, depending on the herd's location and the endemic strain in that region.
+Bovine viral diarrhea virus vaccines exist and the correct vaccine strain should be given, depending on the herd's location and the endemic strain in that region.
 This vaccination must be given regularly to maintain immunity.